artsy/hokusai/docs/Command_Reference.md

     - Browse to the "Services" section
     - Look in the "External endpoints" column
     - These endpoints are your publicly accessible URLs
+    - You may need to tweak the URL to use `https` instead of `http`
+    - You may need to accept a browser warning about a missing or bad certificate

 8) If you need to update environment variables: